-For Pete’s sake, what are women supposed to do?
-Not use anything when they’re having their period and traveling by plane?
+For Pete's sake, what are we supposed to do?
+Not use anything when we're having our period and traveling by plane?
 Makes you wonder how disposable menstrual products show up on these scans, or what response a DivaCup would elicit for TSA security folks?
-Think about it… what percentage of women are bleeding at any given time and could be affected by this?
+Think about it - what percentage of travelers are bleeding at any given time and could be affected by this?

 But rather than wade into the fraught debate of personal privacy versus group security, the aforementioned incident has drawn my attention to a couple of tangential, but important and interesting approaches to the subject that are also worth sharing.